o7-machinehum/interrupt_labs_http/source/_drafts/10-Strategies-to-Sink-your-Hardware-Startup.md

 ---
-title: 10 Strategies to Sink your Hardware Startup
+title: 5 Strategies to Sink your Hardware Startup
 date: 2022-09-23
 tags:
 ---

-Blogs litter the internet with business strategies, tips and templates to create a successful company.
-Lots of them will probably tell you more than I can, but I have an actual case study: my failed company.
+Blogs litter the internet with business strategies, tips, and templates for creating a successful company.
+Many of them will probably provide more insights than I can, but I have an actual case study: my failed company.

 ---
-A decade ago I was freshly out of college, I just lanted my first job as an "Electromechanical Technologist" and was ready to rule the world.
-Here's an image to describe where I was at.
+A decade ago, fresh out of college, I landed my first job as an "Electromechanical Technologist" and felt ready to conquer the world.
+Here's an image that describes where I was at back then.
 ![](/img/me_2013.png)

-I was working with a software engineer, his side-hustle was writing and selling software used in restaurants, mainly point of sale machines.
-Dozens of local restaraunts loved and used this software.
-One sunny day after work he approached me with an idea: to build and sell table pagers.
-The concept was simple, the patron hits the button, server shows up.
-The device would look better than existing products and would connect to phones, tablets or computers.
-At the time I didn't have any side hustles, so I jumped on board.
-I cobbled together some hardware within a few months.
+I teamed up with a software engineer who had a successful side-hustle selling software for restaurants.
+Inspired by his work, we decided to venture into building and selling table pagers.
+Our device would outshine existing products, connecting seamlessly with phones, tablets, and computers.
+With no other side projects at the time, I eagerly joined the journey and quickly designed the hardware.
 ![](/img/page_up.jpg)<figcaption>"Next Generation" Table Pager</figcaption>

-The tech was good, it used a low power radio and could last years on two AA batteries.
-My partner made nice app and we were ready to get some feedback, which leads me into my first point.
+The technology was impressive it utilized low-power radio and could last for years on two AA batteries.
+My partner developed a great app, and we were eager to receive feedback, which leads me to my first point.

 ## Skip Market Research
-Don't Listen to your friends and family.
-They're not going to tell you it's a shit idea, even if it obviously is.
-People you love are a very good source positive encouragement when you're down, but not a good marketing point.
-You need to either hire a marketing specalist, or run the numbers yourself.
-We did neither, and just threw stuff at a wall to see what sticks.
-If we did the analasys we would quickly realised these things.

- - Our target customer, restaraunt owners, are typically broke.
+We relied on the encouragement of friends and family, assuming they represented the entire market.
+Little did we realize that this approach had significant flaws.
+If we had conducted proper market research, we would have discovered these crucial insights:

+  - Restaurant Owners: Typically financially strained.
- - There are cultural issues, not everyone feels comfortable using a pager.
+  - Patrons: Not everyone feels comfortable using a pager.
- - Restaraunt workers don't want to chage their workflow.
+  - Restaurant workers: resistant to changing their workflow.

+Three major issues with our three customers, off to a good start.

 ## Skip Market Testing
-After we built a few devices we started getting volume quotes one the enclosure.
-We were quoted $5000 for 1000 units ($5/unit), and a smaller quote of $1000 for 75 units ($13/unit).
-This the first big expense, and at 20 years old, $2500 was a lot of cash.
+After building a few devices, we started receiving volume quotes for the enclosure.
+We were quoted $5,000 for 1,000 units ($5/unit) and a smaller quote of $1,000 for 75 units ($13/unit).
+This was our first significant expense, and as 20-year-olds, $2,500 seemed like a lot of cash.

-At the time, we had a sub 10$ BOM target for the device.
-This was one of our many mistakes, we were already focusing on margins.
-Since we skipped all the market research, our goal should have been to test the market.
-We needed to see if people would but the hardware, the cost of this was either $1000, or $5000.
+At the time, we aimed for a sub-$10 bill of materials (BOM) target for the device.
+Focusing on margins so early on was one of our many mistakes.
+Since we skipped market research, our goal should have been to test the market.
+We needed to determine if people would actually buy the hardware, and the cost of conducting this test was either $1,000 or $5,000.

-We paid $5000 to test the market.
+We chose to pay $5,000 to test the market.

 ## Don't Collect People's money
-We were working out of the basement of a restaurant at the time, the truck showed up with our 1000 units and dropped the pallet in the parking lot.
-We unpacked the shippment and were grinning cheak to cheak when we slide our boxes into the basement.

-We assembled the units required to fill our several verbal "orders" from nearby restaurants.
-When we showed up with the hardwarer, one by one, excuses came out.
-This was of course naive of us, and when taking orders you take a deposit at minimum.

-## Engineers are all you need
+Excitement filled the air as we unpacked the 1,000 units in the basement of a restaurant.
+We had verbal orders from nearby establishments, but we made a crucial mistake: not collecting any deposits.
+When we delivered the hardware, one by one, excuses started pouring in.
+Without any financial commitment from customers, our orders meant nothing.

+Nothing means anything until you have cash in hand.

+## Try Selling Ice
-At this point we were pretty defeated, sick of looking at the basement filled with our product, nothing selling, we admitted we needed a sales person.
-We met up with a local sales guy that sold restaraunt equiptment.
-The guy was a used car salesman, he literially said he could "sell icecream to an Eskimo".
-With him onboard, our spirites were lifted thinking he might have better luck.
+At this point, we felt defeated.
+We were tired of looking at the basement filled with our unsold product, so we finally admitted that we needed a salesperson.
+We connected with a local sales guy who specialized in selling restaurant equipment.
+He had a reputation for being a smooth talker, claiming he could "sell ice to an Eskimo."
+With him onboard, we hoped that our luck would turn around.

-That didn't happen, he couldn't sell it ether.
-We were back to ground zero.
+Unfortunately, even with his sales expertise, he couldn't sell our product either.
+We found ourselves back at ground zero, feeling discouraged and uncertain about the future of our startup.

+Even the best salesperson can't sell a flawed product.

-## Don't Think of Pivoting
+## Don't Pivot
-My partner was getting his necked looked by his physiotherapist, during the examination he started talking about our venture.
-After seeing some pictures, the physiotherapist became intersted.
-He needed a way for his assistants to page him when the patients were ready for their inspection.
-He end up buying a system on the spot, with the condition they came in a more reasonable enclosure.
+During one of my partner's visits to the physiotherapist, he happened to mention our venture.
+Intrigued, the physiotherapist became interested.
+He needed a system for his assistants to page him when patients were ready for inspection.
+On the spot, he purchased our system, with the condition that it came in a more reasonable enclosure.

-At this point we really wished we spent $1000 instead of the $5000.
-We got some different enclosures made up and delivered to out first real customer.
-He had offices all over the Provence, so he was intersted in buying more.
+At that point, we regretted spending $5,000 instead of the $1,000 option for enclosures.
+Nevertheless, we designed different enclosures and delivered them to our first real customer.
+Since he had offices all over the province, he expressed interest in buying more.
+Revisiting the initial customer analysis.

+  - Physiotherapists: Typically financially well off.
+  - Office workers: More inclined to change their workflow if it benefits everyone.

+Our technology, with a mechanical modification worked perfectly for a different, better customer.

+## Finally
-Unfortunately the project died out, but if we pivoted earlier then we might have been able to salvage things and made some cash back.
-I had moved to another job, I was busy traveling and couldn't support the electrical side anymore.
-I was jaded by the support needed and was off to more exciting ventures.
-I chocked this up to a small loss, and an amazing learning experience.
+Despite the success of the pivot the project eventually fizzled out.
+By then, I had moved on to another job and was busy with travel, unable to support the electrical side of the business.
+I became disillusioned with the support required and pursued other exciting ventures.

+The project now sits in an undocumented, [open source repository](https://github.com/o7-machinehum/Pageup) with zero stars.
+I considered this experience a small loss but an invaluable learning opportunity, if I could go back in time I wouldn't change a think.